 According to the Gregorian calendar, the timing may occur at any time from late November to late December.

-What Happens On Each Day of Chanukah?
+What Happens On Each Day of Hanukkah ?

-Foods Eaten During Chanukah
+Foods Eaten During Hanukkah

 - Sufganiyot, which are round deep-fried donuts filled with strawberry Jam